archiewald/blog/_posts/2018-06-16-learn-git-branching.md

 # Note that empty commits are commented out
 ```

 You can simply edit accordingly and clean up your branch.
 Of course you need to be careful - be sure that no one else is working on this branch anymore, since if you delete some commits you get the same effect as discussed within `git reset` section above.
-Don't be supprised that you need to push with `-force` flag again :)
+Don't be supprised that you need to push with `--force` flag again :)